daniyaljawed/game-development/Assignment 2/README.md

 This game is similar to the Mario Kart series where the player has to reach the finish point in first.
 This is a type of car racing game in which player has to face different-different difficulties to reach the finish point.

 3- House Flipper: House flipper is a simulation game and it is a single-player game.
 In this game, the player has to fix up properties in order to create a profit.
 Task performed by the player includes painting, laying down tile, cleaning, installations and demolition.
 Player can easily fix, buy and sell their houses.

+Game Ideas: Saif Ali Khan
+1- Puzzle Game
+this is a puzzle solving game it include conceptual chalanges . this is single plyer game .good for mental health.Improve your problem solving skills and have fun by playing these puzzle games.

+2-Fighter jet
+this war type game in which plyer control over . they can be plye . fire and speed control .The game makes use of a tech tree, meaning that you start out with older, more basic fighter jets and work your way up to more advanced models, giving a real sense of progression throughout the game.

+3-Driver
+this is a single person game in which over all control on car just like in real life . this game will teach you how to drive , park , control in traffic and follow traffic rules . this will help more when a person want to learn how to drive .